-Measures of our ambition to go beyond regulatory duties 5 year milestone 2013/14 target 2013/14 performance Overall trend YW's health, safety and wellbeing culture is recognised as mature, leading to positive external influence.
+Measures of ambition to go beyond regulatory duties 5 year milestone 2013/14 target 2013/14 performance Trend YW's health, safety and wellbeing culture is recognised as mature, leading to positive external influence.
 Have a clear plan in place for the effective implementation of the new Occupational Health & Safety Management System (OHSMS).
-Plan in place for OHSMS. Ŷ YW is recognised by the Drinking Water Inspectorate (DWI) as improving across all Agree investment plans for PR14 and a stretching programme of catchment management with the DWI.
+Plan in place for OHSMS Û YW is recognised by the Drinking Water Inspectorate (DWI) as improving across all Agree investment plans for PR14 and a stretching programme of catchment management with the DWI.
 Investment programme (including catchment management) agreed with DWI and included in the plan for 2015 to 2020. Û water quality measures.
-Service reservoir improvement plan developed.
-Service reservoir improvement plan implemented in 2013/14. $\bigcirc$ A strategic plan considering all causes and sources of flooding, to protect the people of Yorkshire from sewer flooding.
-An agreed storm water management strategy in place.
-Storm water management position paper produced and programme of activity included in the plan for 2015 to 2020. Û YW is recognised as an industry leader in the promotion of global safe water.
+Develop service reservoir improvement plan.
+Service reservoir improvement plan implemented in 2013/14. $\langle \rangle$ A strategic plan considering all causes and sources of flooding, to protect the people of Yorkshire from sewer flooding.
+Put in place an agreed storm water management strategy.
+Storm water management position paper produced and programme of activity included in the plan for 2015 to 2020. ☆ YW is recognised as an industry leader in the promotion of global safe water.
 Agree approach internally and test with the Department for International Development (DfID) and the water industry.
 High level approach defined, including public commitment to the WaterAid Ethiopia project.
-Positive feedback from DfID. Û YW is a recognised leader in recreational use of land and Recreational strategy for Yorkshire Water owned waters and land in place.
-Recreational strategy to be developed. waters.
+Positive feedback from DfID. Û YW is a recognised leader in recreational use of land and Put in place recreational strategy for Yorkshire Water owned waters and land.
+Recreational strategy to be developed waters.
 Recreational stakeholder Forum established.
 Recreational stakeholder Forum to be developed.

-The arrows show the trend of YW's annual performance in the context of its long-term goals.
-Further explanation is provided on page 3.
+The arrows show the trend of annual performance in the context of the long-term goals.
+Further explanation is provided on page 2.